andersonjenna/deep-learning-challenge/README.md

   c.
 Variables that were removed from the input data were EIN and NAME.

 Compiling, Training and Evaluating the Model

   d.
 The neural network architecture consists of:

      Input Layer - 34 input features

      First Hidden Layer - 128 neurons with ReLU activation

      Second Hidden Layer - 64 neurons with ReLU activation

      Output Layer - 1 neuron with a sigmoid activation

   e.
 The model achieved an accuracy of 72-73% on the test dataset.
 There is room for improvement.

   f.
 Steps taken to attempt to increase model performance:

      Early Stopping, Dropout, Batch Normalization, and Hyperparameter Tuning

 3. SUMMARY

-The results show there is opportunity for a stronger model, but we are on the right track for accuracy.
+The results show there is opportunity for a stronger model, but there is potential.

 Another recommendation for a different model would be Random Forest, which could produce better results.
 A benefit of this could be faster data training and less of a need for a massive dataset in order to be effective.